yankuic/omop_etl/issues.md

         and start_date = '2020-01-03'
         ```

-I suspect this issue occurs in multiple tables.

 ## measurement

-- [ ] 2021-03-11 - measurement_heartrate. preload table has 2900 more records than stage table.
+- [x] 2021-03-11 - measurement_heartrate. preload table has 2900 more records than stage table.
 - [x] 2021-03-11 - measurement_lab. preload table have 35861 less records than stage.
 Records filtered by distinct clause.
-- [ ] 2021-03-12 - text in value_source_value is explicitly truncated to len 50.
-- [ ] 2021-03-12 - measurement_painscale, 3981689 missing on preload.